schloerke/Bitcoin-Transaction-Network-Extraction/README.md

 # Initial Processing

 [Download the almost current blockchain](https://github.com/bitcoin/bitcoin/blob/master/doc/bootstrap.md) by torrenting the current ```bootstrap.dat``` file.
-By importing the bootstrap.dat file, you will save days of processing time.
+By importing the bootstrap.dat file, you will save days of downloading from the bitcoin network.

 ```
 wget https://bitcoin.org/bin/blockchain/bootstrap.dat.torrent